That’s the Wycliffe Bible.

 If we set aside the fact that this is a terrible example of thematic continuity, the reality is that you don’t need the word “ear” or ὦτα to appear everywhere for a theme of hearing(?) to be activated by the reader/listener.
 “Ear” is a word.
 It activates a larger concept, what in linguistics we call a “frame” And when you activate even part of a semantic frame, you activate the whole frame, which means that in the audience’s brains, have the same cognitive effect on the audience: ‘ear’, ‘listen’, ‘hear’.
 Words and concepts are different, even if they share a substantive relationship, but what is important is that concepts are bigger than just individual words.

 You don’t need the word “ear” to activate a thematic concept.
 You can activate that concept/frame with all sorts of words.
 The best translators understand that.
 They understand that language has dynamic power for evoking ideas by the repetition of concepts without necessarily using the same word over and over.
 So, if a translator wants to use the word “heard” rather than “ear” in a given text where listening/hearing/ears are thematically relevant, he’s still getting the same literary effect.
-A conception of literary concordance that only cares about one-word repetitions is perhaps slightly myopic and not particularly literary.
+A conception of literary concordance that only cares about one-word repetitions ends up being more than a little myopic and not particularly literary.

 If you’ve enjoyed this little article, maybe consider partnering with Rachel and me in our Wycliffe ministry.
 You can help us help others read the Bible in their own language.
 Our ability to serve minority language communities depends on financial partners.
 Sign up for our newsletter or sign up to make a regular contribution at our ministry page at Wycliffe.org: Partner with Us.